Skip to main content

 NOTE: Any users with Super Admin will be able to remove the restricted access.

-2. A search that looks for machines at the clients where the EDFs are NOT marked.
+2. Create a search that filters the machines where the above EDFs are NOT marked.

-3. A group that is populated by the above search.
+3. Create a group that is populated by the above search.
 This group is used to limit access to the vendor's Automate user account.

 Process